quincyjo/beet/README.md

   "-H" or "--Hive" [RPi #] : Provides preset boundaries for specific hives based off of Raspberry Pi Number.
 Currently pre-configured for RPi 21 and 22. *more will be added in the future* Cannot be specified alongside "-B".

   "-a" or "--auth" [filepath/file] : Access source files via FTP with info in given file.

-(WIP: NOT FUNCTIONING)
+  "-f" or "--ftp" [filepath on ftp server]: Access a file on the ftp server without having to walk through files.
+Filepath begins with the rpi#.
+The Filepath continues from /beemon/.

 ### NOTES